 9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 The use of numerous images requires image compression to save space.
-But, compressing one image at a time would take months to be optimized and compressed correctly.
+However, compressing one image at a time would take months to be optimized and compressed correctly.

 Likewise, you will need specific tools and techniques to compress images in bulk.